 For more specific indications you can refer to the right hand and keyboard using R.H. and to the left with L.H.

-On the left manual the code for free basses (bariton basses) is while the symbol for Stradella basses (chords) is
+On the left manual the code for free basses (bariton basses) is M III or:

 B.B.